phuslu/log/README.md

 	// Cleaner specifies an optional cleanup function of log backups after rotation,
 	// if not set, the default behavior is to delete more than MaxBackups log files.
 	Cleaner func(filename string, maxBackups int, matches []os.FileInfo) }

-// ConsoleWriter parses the JSON input and writes it in a colorized, human-friendly format to Writer.
-// IMPORTANT: Don't use ConsoleWriter on critical path of a high concurrency and low latency application.
-//
-// Default output format:
-//     {Time} {Level} {Goid} {Caller} > {Message} {Key}={Value} {Key}={Value}
-type ConsoleWriter struct {
-	// ColorOutput determines if used colorized output.
-	ColorOutput bool

-	// QuoteString determines if quoting string values.
-	QuoteString bool

-	// EndWithMessage determines if output message in the end of line.
-	EndWithMessage bool

-	// Writer is the output destination. using os.Stderr if empty.
-	Writer io.Writer

-	// Formatter specifies an optional text formatter for creating a customized output,
-	// If it is set, ColorOutput, QuoteString and EndWithMessage will be ignored.
-	Formatter func(w io.Writer, args *FormatterArgs) (n int, err error) }
 ```
 > Note: FileWriter implements log.Writer and io.Writer interfaces both, it is a drop-in replacement of [lumberjack][lumberjack].